 It also makes one to wonder why in recent decades the UK has become a safe heaven for numerous “political foundations for the struggle for democracy” (such as The National Endowment for Democracy and the likes of it), and whether those are also involved in such financial scams under the guise of fighting for the right cause?

-Posted by Jim W. Dean, Managing Editor on April 12, 2016, With 4535 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on April 12, 2016, With 4540 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.